vladislavean/vladislavean/README.md

-# Vladislavean
+# Hi there!
-Self-taught junior engineer from Moscow, Russia
+Self-taught junior engineer from Moscow, Russia.
+I write scripts in Python, fond of backend development on Flask and administration of systems and servers.

 ## Full name and age